1. What is a DVT? And how dangerous is it?

 People with a deep-vein clot in their leg usually have swelling, pain, tenderness, or redness in one leg, but sometimes both.

 Your doctor will do a physical exam.
-He'll also send you for an ultrasound to see how blood is flowing through your veins.
-He may use other imaging tests and blood tests to confirm the diagnosis.
+They'll also send you for an ultrasound to see how blood is flowing through your veins.
+They may use other imaging tests and blood tests to confirm the diagnosis.

 You should talk to your doctor to figure out what led to yours.